ICT 716 - Agile Software Development

 This course introduces students to Agile Software Development principles and processes with an emphasis on Scrum.

 This course is intended for students who are new to Agile methodology as well as those who wish to gain a more thorough understanding of the Agile Software Development principles and processes.
 After a brief overview of traditional approaches to managing software development projects, students explore Agile Software Development principles and processes.
-The main emphasis is on the Scrum process: students gain understanding of the core concepts like Scrum roles, activities and artifacts, as well as planning and execution of sprints.
+The main emphasis is on the Scrum framework: students gain understanding of the core concepts like Scrum roles, events and artifacts, as well as planning and execution of sprints.

 Course Level Learning Outcomes

 By completion of this course, successful students will be able to: